Reference Architecture for Citrix Virtual Apps and Desktops on AWS

 - Greenfield/Cloud Only deployment, using Citrix Cloud services with “resource locations” on Amazon EC2 (Amazon Elastic Compute Cloud) service.
 This scenario is commonly used when customers prefer to go to a subscription model and outsource control plane infrastructure and management responsibility to Citrix, or they’re looking to experience/evaluate the capabilities provided by Citrix Cloud services.

-- Hybrid deployment/workload migration to AWS, using Citrix Cloud services for session brokering and administration, Workspace UI or StoreFront for content aggregation/session presentation/session launching, and may also use customer managed Citrix ADC/Gateways for HDX session proxying, complex authentication scenarios, or both.
+- Hybrid deployment/workload migration to AWS, using Citrix Cloud services for session brokering and administration, Workspace UI or StoreFront for content aggregation/session presentation/session launching, and can also use customer managed Citrix ADC/Gateways for HDX session proxying, complex authentication scenarios, or both.

 - Lift and shift.
 With this scenario, customers essentially move or redeploy their self-managed Citrix infrastructure into AWS, treating the deployment on AWS just like their existing customer managed deployment.
 With this scenario, customers use Citrix ADC/Gateway and Citrix StoreFront to aggregate resources from on-premises and AWS hosted sites.
-This facilitates the migration of workloads to AWS, though customers may keep their on-premises workloads around and simply add another site in AWS.
+This facilitates the migration of workloads to AWS, though customers can keep their on-premises workloads around and simply add another site in AWS.
 The new site can be used for new workloads or to support disaster recovery (DR) and failover use cases.
 This model is characterized by the use of customer managed components for session brokering and administration, UI services, authentication, and HDX session proxy.

 This section defines these scenarios in more detail, including architectural overviews of how each scenario is commonly designed.
-You’ll find that the leading practice is to use Citrix Cloud services, and as such this document will focus on the Citrix Cloud brokered deployment models (“Greenfield” and “Hybrid”).
+You find that the leading practice is to use Citrix Cloud services, and as such this document will focus on the Citrix Cloud brokered deployment models (“Greenfield” and “Hybrid”).

-The most common example of the green field deployment model is trial or proof of concept deployments of Citrix virtualization technology on AWS cloud.
+The most common example of the green field deployment model is trial or proof of concept deployments of Citrix virtualization technology on the AWS cloud.
 Since you’re essentially starting from scratch, the power of ‘infrastructure as code’ can be experienced since you’re not trying to integrate with a bunch of existing ‘stuff’.
 It is also a fantastic opportunity to ‘play with’ various cloud services and evaluate their suitability to your or your customers’ needs.

 A green field deployment is also the quickest and easiest Citrix virtualization system you can build.
 You can simply tear it down when the system is no longer needed, and you stop paying for the resources it consumed.
 All you need for this type of deployment is an active AWS account and either a trial or paid subscription to Citrix Cloud and the Virtual Apps and Desktops Service.
 Armed with these two resources, you can use AWS’ QuickStart CloudFormation templates to build a reference deployment.
 Citrix and AWS have collaborated on the Citrix Virtual Apps and Desktops Service on AWS quick start template, which helps you to either build an entire Citrix virtualization system from scratch, or create a Citrix Cloud “Resource Location” in an existing VPC with an existing Active Directory.
 When deploying the entire Citrix virtualization system from scratch, the resulting system on AWS is built closely matching the following reference architecture diagrams: